 Coworkers skills to the citizens service

 To explain it in the best possible way, we need to go to the root meaning of it.
-We define it as Marc Navarro, our community builder, did at the CWSC 2016; “Coworking is a shared working space were the management team brings value to the community”.
+CREC define it as Marc Navarro, one of our first community builders, did at the CWSC 2016; “Coworking is a shared working space were the management team brings value to the community”.

 A social return coworking, to be as such, needs to compile first and foremost with this concept, that is to say, a shared working space between professionals, businesses and/or agencies where the main mission for the community builders would be to facilitate the coworkers work, to make connections between them or with other external activities and to look after their wellbeing on a daily basis.

 So what is it different about them from the “traditional” coworking spaces?
 Mainly that the members of these type of social coworking join the spaces with the will to bring their skills and professional experience for the benefit of the community and its citizens.
 All this is done through the active agents existent in the community such entities, agencies, schools, health centers, civic or culture centers, etc.